also available in 2018

 Full time 4 Year(s)

 Nuclear applications cover a broad range of sectors from healthcare and cancer treatment through to power generation, national security and decommissioning activity.
-The industry is set to expand over the next ten years with estimated international spend of around £930 billion for building new reactors and £250 billion for decommissioning those coming offline, there is potential for generation of 40,000 jobs in the UK nuclear sector alone.
+The industry is set to expand over the next ten years.
+With an estimated international spend of around £930 billion for building new reactors and £250 billion for decommissioning those coming offline, there is potential for the generation of 40,000 jobs in the UK nuclear sector alone.

 A Level AAA